TileDB-Inc/TileDB-Go/README.md

 ### 0.30.3

-All deprecated APIs in TileDB-Go are removed as the corresopnding C-APIs will be removed in the following TileDB release.
+All deprecated APIs in TileDB-Go are removed as the corresponding C-APIs will be removed in the following TileDB release.